-Ian Ritchie Architects have been selected by the London School of Hygiene & Tropical Medicine following competitive interview to deliver a strategy and to implement the transformation over the next 5 years of 20,000m2 of research laboratories, education and support spaces within their Keppel Street Grade II building into an exceptional facility.
+Ian Ritchie Architects have been selected by the London School of Hygiene & Tropical Medicine following competitive interview to deliver a strategy and implement the transformation of 20,000m2 of research laboratories, education and support spaces within their Keppel Street Grade II Listed building into an exceptional facility over the next 5 years.

-Research income has grown to more than £110 million per year from national and international funding sources including UK government and research councils, the European Union, the Wellcome Trust, Gates Foundation and other philanthropic sources.
+Their research income is over £110 million per annum from national and international funding sources.
+These include UK government and research councils, the EU, the Wellcome Trust, Gates Foundation and other philanthropic sources.